-17 ISDN Compatibility
+2.7 ISDN Compatibility

-countries are committed to implement.
-This is a new and advanced telecommunications remork designed to carry voice and user data over standard telephone lines.
+Integrated Services Digital Network (ISDN) is a standard that most developed countries are committed to implement.
+This is a new and advanced telecommunications network designed to carry voice and user data over standard telephone lines.

-Major telephone companies in Europe, North America, Hong Kong, Australia and Secondary are committed to commercial enterprises using ISDN.
+Major telephone companies in Europe, North America, Hong Kong, Australia and Japan are committed to commercial enterprises using ISDN.

-GSM network has been designed to operate with the ISDN system and provides which are compatible with it.
-GSM can provide a maximum data rate of 9.6 while ISDN provides much higher data rates than this (standard rate 64 Kbits/s, rate 2.048 Mbits/s).
+The GSM network has been designed to operate with the ISDN system and provides features, which are compatible with it.
+GSM can provide a maximum data rate of 9.6 Kbits/s while ISDN provides much higher data rates than this (standard rate 64 Kbits/s, primary rate 2.048 Mbits/s).